villevli/villevli.github.io/README.md

 - A way to easily reference assets to be loaded from assetbundles (simpler compared to Unity’s addressables) by serializing the guid in editor and converting it to assetbundle name and assetpath at build time.
 Also allows to create a weak reference in editor to avoid loading the referenced asset to memory before it's needed

 ### CI/CD
-- Built a GitLab CI/CD pipeline to run tests, build assetbundles and build the app for Android and iOS from self hosted Mac Mini and Windows machines
+- Built a GitLab CI/CD pipeline to run tests, build and upload assetbundles and the app for Android and iOS from self hosted Mac Mini and Windows machines
 - Bash script to install project Unity versions and other build and deployment tools automatically
 - Bash script to cache the Unity Library folder separately per each Unity version.
 Moving the folder instead of the slow zip and unzip that GitLab CI's own cache does
 - Installed build tools like Xcode, Firebase CLI, AWS CLI